calvinchengx/hashgraphSDKspinner/README.md

-**Step 1: Build your hashgraph program**
+**Step 1: Generate configuration**

-`cd sdk.gradle`

-`gradle jar`

-**Step 2: Configure your node(s)**

-By default, we generate:

-- one hashgraph node
-- GUI disabled

-To test locally on a single machine, you could

-- enable more than one node (see "N_NODES" parameter in `.env` file)
-- enable GUI (see "GUI_ON" parameter in `.env` file)
+Edit .env and set environment variables as appropriate

+Load all environment variables:

+`export $(grep -v '^#' .env | xargs)`

+And generate config:

+`./generateConfig.js`

+There are three modes of operation:

+**i) local**
+All nodes run on 127.0.0.1 with a unique port number.
+Number of nodes to start up is specified by `N_NODES` environment variable.
+Port numbers are specified via `PORT_BASE_EXT` and `TELNET_PORT_OFFSET`.
+Telnet connect to each node via 127.0.0.1 and the telnet port. e.g. `telnet 127.0.0.1 4001`.

+**ii) container**
+In this mode all nodes run inside their own Docker container.
+IP address of each container is specified by the `CIDR` environment variable.
+Ports are specified in environment variable. `./generateConfig.js` will generate a `docker-compose.yml` file.

+**iii) vm**
+In this mode all nodes run inside their own virtual machine.
+IP address of each vm is specified by the `CIDR` environment variable.
+Ports are specified in environment variable. `./generateConfig.js` will generate a `Vagrantfile` configuration file.

-**Step 2: Generate config.txt**
+**Step 2: compile hashgraph sdk**

-`./generate_config.txt.bash ../sdk SharedWorld.jar`

-, where "../sdk" is the official sdk path and "SharedWorld.jar" is the name of the generated .jar file
+Generate your .jar file with:

+`./compile`

-**Step 3: Run your program**
+**Step 3: start your private hashgraph network**

-`cd sdk`

-`java -jar swirlds.jar`
+`./run.bash`

+To start a Docker network:

+`docker-compose up`

+To start a network in Virtualbox:

+`vagrant up`

 ### Interacting with the hashgraph network

-When you run the program, a number of windows appear
+When you run the program in `local` mode, a number of windows appear:

-- write to the distributed ledger by entering strings in any one of the windows
+- write to the distributed ledger by entering strings in any one of the windows (stdin)

+In all modes (`local`, `container` and `vm`) you can connect via telnet:

 - or, write to the ledger by telnet'ing into any one of the windows e.g. `telnet 127.0.0.1 51206`